+checkbox, above.

-Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources 105 ILCS 5/10-23.8 requires each performance-based contract to include the goals and indicators of student performance and academic improvement determined and used by the Board to measure the performance and effectiveness of the Superintendent and other information as the Board may determine.
-Regarding its goals and indicators, has the Board: At minimum, addressed student performance and academic achievement (105 ILCS 5/10-23.8 states "and other information as the Board may determine")?
+Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources 40 E 105 ILCS 5/10-23.8 requires each performance-based contract to include the goals and indicators of student performance and academic improvement determined and used by the Board to measure the performance and effectiveness of the Superintendent and other information as the Board may determine.

+Superintendents serving multiple one year contracts may still accrue service toward and acquire

+See 105 ILCS 5/10-23.8 and the Duration of Contract row in the Employment and Compensation

+Regarding its goals and indicators, has the Board:

+- 1. At minimum, addressed student performance and academic achievement (105 ILCS 5/10-23.8 states "and other information as the Board may determine")? - 2.
 Included them in the body of the employment contract?
-Or as an exhibit to it?
-Set them to be: a.
-Measurable and achievable, i.e., are they within the Superintendent's control? b.
-Objective, subjective or a combination of both?
-Board Goals and Indicators of 4.
-Set a timeline for achievement, and if so is it on an: a.
-Annual basis?
-Student Performance and Academic Achievement for the b.
-Prior to completion of the employment contract?
-Superintendent 5.
+Or as an exhibit to it? - 3.
+Set them to be: - a.
+Measurable and achievable, i.e., are they within the Superintendent's control? - b.
+Objective, subjective or a combination of both? - 4.
+Set a timeline for achievement, and if so is it on an: - a.
+Annual basis? - b.
+Prior to completion of the employment contract? - 5.
 Set them as procedural, substantive, or a combination of both?

+For more information about setting goals and indicators for superintendents regarding student performance and academic achievement, see:

+www.iasb.com/conference-training-and-events/training/workshops/

-For more information about setting goals and indicators for superintendents regarding student performance and academic achievement, see: www.iasb.com/conference-training-and-events/training/workshops/ Contact a Field Services Director regarding the following IASB workshops and/or offerings that may set the stage for school boards to hold their superintendents accountable for district performance, including academic achievement: Setting District Goals and Direction (leads a board and superintendent to develop their own district language for specific measurable, and attainable goals and indicators) The Superintendent Evaluation Process (describes an effective method of holding the superintendent accountable) Once the Board has developed its goals and indicators (as discussed immediately above), 105 ILCS 5/10-20, 5/10-23, and 5/10-23.8 require the Board to: "Direct, through policy, its superintendent in his or her charge of the administration of the school district;" and
+Contact a Field Services Director regarding the following IASB workshops and/or offerings that may set the stage for school boards to hold their superintendents accountable for district performance, including academic achievement:

+Setting District Goals and Direction (leads a board and superintendent to develop their own districtlanguage for specific measurable, and attainable goals and indicators)

+The Superintendent Evaluation Process (describes an effective method of holding the superintendent accountable)

+The Board and its Superintendent (workshop assisting a board in developing an effective relationship with its superintendent).

+Once the Board has developed its goals and indicators (as discussed immediately above), 105 ILCS 5/10-20, 5/10-23, and 5/10-23.8 require the Board to:

+- 1. "Direct, through policy, its superintendent in his or her charge of the administration of the school district;" and - 2.
 Evaluate the superintendent in his or her "administration of school board policies and his or her stewardship of the assets of the district."